 Finally, a height-adjustable seat going up to 18 inches may provide extra comfort while driving the scooter.
 Backrests and armrests are added to the seat as well.

-What we liked: This scooter has unmatched power in the motor.
+Why are we impressed?
+This scooter has unmatched power in the motor.
 That, when added to the superior ground clearance and large tires, means most terrains can be handled easily.
 Weight capacity in this scooter is more than most other mobility devices will offer.
 This scooter features an LED light for night use.
 Finally, the drive range and top speed are top-notch.

-What could be better: The scooter has heavy components, and getting it in and out of a car trunk may be quite tricky.
+What negatives must you be aware of?
+The scooter has heavy components, and getting it in and out of a car trunk may be quite tricky.
 Also, if you’re not careful while steering, the machine may tip you over.

 As for the Pride Mobility Revo 2.0 3 Wheel Scooter, it ranks highly where ground clearance is concerned.
 Other than that, the scooter’s other features don’t disappoint.